REQUIRE A BESPOKE LOOK?

 service at NO extra cost.

-When installing a framework for a sliding door wardrobe it is likely that existing skirting boards and/or ceiling coving may need to have sections removed to enable the framework to be fixed flush with the walls.
+When installing a frame for a sliding door wardrobe it is likely that existing skirting boards and/or ceiling coving may need to have sections removed to enable the frame to be fixed flush with the walls.
 In this article we discuss various methods for removing a section of skirting board and/or ceiling coving to enable the elements of the framing to be installed securely and to achieve the most professional finish.